IrisMejuto/Adventure-Works/README.md

 **Overall performance:**

+* ✅ Have revenue goals been met this month?
+* - Se ha superado el target en 3.31%
-* ✅ Have revenue and order goals been met this month?
+* ✅ Have order goals been met this month?
+* - Se ha quedado por debajo del goal un -0.88%
 * ✅ What is the relationship between returns and monthly income?

 **Product analysis:**